 Password reset details have been sent to your account.
 Please check your mail for further instructions.

-Virat Kohli is one of India's leading batsmen, if he keeps up his consistency a place in the hall of all time greats is his for the taking.
+Virat Kohli is one of India's leading batsmen and captains and if he keeps up his consistency, a place in the hall of all time greats is his for the taking.

 Kohli first caught notice as skipper of India's U-19 World Cup winning team in 2008.
 Royal Challengers Bangalore backed Kohli early; he was the team's first pick in the draft for the U-19 players pool before the inaugural IPL in 2008.
 In 2011 when all franchises saw a major shuffle, he was the only player retained by RCB.

-Virat made his debut for India soon after the 2008 IPL but found it hard to thrive at the international level.
+Virat made his debut for India soon after the 2008 IPL, sluggish in the beginning, but he made his way to international cricket eventually.
 Undeterred, he honed his technique playing for Delhi in the Ranji Trophy and soon was leading the team successfully, earning himself a recall to the Indian ODI team.

-Currently ranked at no 3 in ICC ODI rankings, and no 8 in the ICC T20 rankings, Virat has established himself as an important member of the Indian national side across all formats.
+Virat's earlier ODI exploits saw him being named the ICC ODI Player of the Year 2012 and he was named a part of the ICC's World ODI XIs in 2012, 2014 and 2016.
 With 185 runs in the 2012 ICC World Twenty20, he was the lone Indian to be featured in the the World Twenty20 Men's XI team.
-He won the International Cricketer of the Year award at the CEAT 2011-12 Cricket Awards and received the Polly Umrigar Trophy for being India's top cricketer in 2011-12.
-His electric knock of 133* against Sri Lanka during the CB Series was voted the best century of 2012 in the ESPN Cricinfo Awards.
+He won the International Cricketer of the Year award at the CEAT 2011-12 and 2013-14 Cricket Awards and received the Polly Umrigar Trophy for being India's top cricketer in 2011-12, 2014-2015 and 2015-2016, the first to receive the honour thrice.
+Virat was also awarded with the Arjuna Award 2013 and the great Padma Shri award in 2017.